-All Workshops can be customized to your school’s Professional Development Needs.
+All Workshops are customized to your school’s Professional Development Needs.

-Parent Workshops are available too (Parenting in the Digital Age).
+Parent Workshops are available (Parenting in the Digital Age).
 Currently leading a Parenting Book Study: Raising Digital Leaders by Jennifer Casa-Todd.

 Let literature lassos engage thinking in elementary subjects.
 Discover books for SCIENCE topics or engaging learners with MATH challenges.
 Non-fiction and fiction literature for TECHNOLOGICAL and ENGINEERING connections.
 Integrate ART and foster creativity.
 Give your faculty a saddlebag of literature ideas paired with challenges to bring back to their classes.